Table of Contents

 - Frogs:

-- Can also respire through their moist skin (cutaneous respiration).
+- Can also respire through their moist skin (cutaneous respiration), especially in water and during hibernation.

 Human Respiratory System